clean-code-craft-tcq-1/reimagined-design-patterns-preetikadyan/README.md

 3. **Decorator Pattern**

-   **Implementation: Decorator design pattern is mostly used when the core logic of a particular software implementation remains the same while variants perform different pre or postprocessing on the data.
+   **Implementation**: Decorator design pattern is mostly used when the core logic of a particular software implementation remains the same while variants perform different pre or postprocessing on the data.
 A relevant example is our past assignment to generate different notifications for high or low temperatures in the battery management farm.
 Decorators give the flexibility to add new notification systems easily and the freedom to choose the combination of notifications to the client.

     **Functioning:** Decorator works on the principle of recursive composition.
 What that means is that it works on the principle of enhancing a class interface through composition rather than inheritance while retaining the interface definition.
 This follows the Abstraction -> Accumulation flow of design patterns.